How To Take the Best Pictures in Thailand

-Capturing the essence of your adventure in pictures which are carefully composed and exposed will keep alive your memories for years.
-Including a day long photography workshop will equip you with the skills to truly boost the level of your pictures taken in Thailand.
+Capturing the essence of your adventure in pictures that are carefully composed and exposed will keep alive your memories for years.
+Including a day-long photography workshop will equip you with the skills to truly boost the level of your pictures taken in Thailand.

 We run various workshops with small groups.
 We’ve chosen some of the best locations in and around Chiang Mai.
 They are visually stimulating and at time challenging to photograph.
 You’ll be taught how to manage making better photos in difficult situations.

 People photography is a large focus in our workshops.
 So many photographers tell me they hate imposing on people for a picture.
 I understand this as I used to feel the same way.
 Most people actually don’t mind having their picture taken if you approach them the right way.
 Communication is the key.

 Even if you don’t speak the same language you can still communicate politely that you’d like permission to take someone’s photo.
 I can show you how it’s done and teach you to have great success.
 Building up collections of people photos wherever you travel will not only improve your visual storytelling, it will enrich your vacation experience.
 Meeting people and photographing them is so much fun.